biruk-tariku/video_to_audio_converter/README.md

 a Python script that uses the MoviePy library to extract audio from a video file selected by the user using a file dialog provided by Tkinter.
 It then saves the extracted audio as an MP3 file named "demo.mp3" and prints "END" to the console.

-Here's a breakdown of what each part of the code does:
+Here's a breakdown of what each part of the code does :

 1. `import moviepy.editor`: This imports the `moviepy.editor` module, which is used for video editing tasks.